MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/java-adapters/java-sql-adapter.md

 ---

 ## Overview
-Java adapters give developers control over connectivity to a back end.
+Java adapters give developers control over connectivity to a back end system.
 It is therefore the responsibility of the developer to ensure best practices regarding performance and other implementation details.
 This tutorial covers an example of a Java adapter that connects to a MySQL back end to make CRUD (Create, Read, Update, Delete) operations on a `users` table, using REST concepts.

 **Prerequisites:**